 3. Click "Edit" on a specific page or post.

+Alternatively, click on the post title.
 Password protection is implemented on a per-post basis, so you’ll need to add security to individual pages as required.

 4. Using the Publish menu, change the visibility to "Password Protected".